sapphire9901/Dave3625-Host-2025/Lab4/readme.md

 **Task 2: Create a New Feature 'TravelAlone'**

 According to the kaggle data dictionary the columns **SibSp** and **Parch** are related to traveling with family.
-Create a new categorical variable: wether or not the individual was travling alone.
+Create a new categorical variable: whether or not the individual was traveling alone.

 **Instructions:**